utkarshh-singh/fall-fest-2025-website/index.md

   <p>
     <strong>Qiskit Fall Fest</strong> is a student-run celebration of learning,
     making, and community building in quantum computing.
+In 2025, we’re marking
-Over one weekend, we bring together curious beginners, builders, and mentors for hands-on workshops and a friendly hackathon powered by IBM Quantum and the uOttawa community.
+    <strong>100 years of quantum</strong>, bringing together curious beginners,
+    builders, and mentors for hands-on labs, workshops and a friendly hackathon powered by IBM Quantum and the uOttawa community.
   </p>

   <h3>What you’ll do</h3>